CCI-MOC/hil/docs/network-drivers.md

 The switch's API server either runs on port 8008 (HTTP) or 8888 (HTTPS), so be sure to specify that in the ``hostname``.

+This switch must have a native VLAN connected first before having any trunked VLANs.
+The switchport is turned on only when a native VLAN is connected.

 If you have multiple types of ports on the same switch, register the switch multiple times with different parameters for ``interface_type``.